 The decision to come to the United States to study is a personal one which will undoubtedly affect your whole life.
 Accordingly, you must consider the drawbacks as well as the benefits of coming here.
 It is a heavy investment of time and of finances.
 You will be away from home for many years and will probably look at your homeland with quite different eyes when you return.
 The loneliness, hard work, frustration, and occasional anxiety you will face are, of course, shared by American students.
 The challenge and opportunity will reward you in many ways -when you are ready for them- academically, linguistically, financially, and emotionally.
 Stop and think a moment; when you know you are ready, you will find a warm welcome here.

 In addition to meeting academic and financial requirements, applicants whose native language is not English must prove their ability to speak and understand English by taking the standardized Test of English as a Foreign Language (TOEFL).
 The fee for taking TOEFL currently costs between $160 and $250 depending on the test location.
 Official test results are sent out by TOEFL to those institutions which you name on your test registration form, or to those additional institutions named on the Official Score Report Request Form found on the ETS website.
 The University of Massachusetts requires an official score report (ETS code 3917).
-The University of Massachusetts Amherst also accepts the IELTS (International English Language Testing System).
-The official test score must be mailed to the Graduate Admissions Office.
+The University of Massachusetts Amherst also accepts the IELTS (International English Language Testing System) and PTE Academic (Pearson Test of English).
+The official test scores must be mailed to the Graduate Student Service Center.

 Many applicants assume that the University of Massachusetts Amherst, because it is a public state institution, costs little to attend.
 This is not the case.
 Tuition is lower for residents of Massachusetts (U.S. citizens and permanent legal residents), but international and other non-resident students are subject to a higher tuition rate.
 In general, life in the United States has become expensive, complicated by recent U.S. Immigration Service decisions which make summer and part-time work away from campus doubtful for international students.
 (You may, accordingly, have to show adequacy of funds not only for the nine-month academic year, but for the entire twelve-month year when you make application for the appropriate visa at a U.S. consulate.)
 For summer expenses, you should add $2,800 in living costs plus $2,000 for course fees if you plan to attend summer school.